MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Introduction

 While analog-domain solutions are particularly appealing for gigantic \gls{mimo} beamforming, they commonly suffer from two limitations.
 First, they typically still rely on digital pre-processing at the transmitter and digital post-processing at the receiver, which could require large hardware and computational complexity in gigantic \gls{mimo}.
 Second, beamforming in the analog domain generally suffers from limited reconfigurability and cannot achieve the same performance as fully digital beamforming.
 To address both limitations, \gls{milac} has recently emerged as a promising approach for gigantic \gls{mimo} systems \cite{ner25-1,ner25-2}.
 A \gls{milac} is a multiport microwave network made of tunable impedance components, having input and output ports.
 At the input ports, a signal is applied, which is processed by the \gls{milac} in the analog domain as it propagates within the microwave network.
 Thus, at the output ports, the processed signal can be read.
 Exploiting these analog processing capabilities, we can use a \gls{milac} at the transmitter side to precode the transmitted symbols by feeding them to the \gls{milac} input ports through \gls{rf} chains, and connecting the \gls{milac} output ports to the transmitting antennas.
 Similarly, at the receiver side, we can use a \gls{milac} to combine the received signal by connecting the receiving antennas to the \gls{milac} input ports and sampling the signal at the \gls{milac} output ports via \gls{rf} chains.

-By precoding and combining the signal fully in the analog domain, \gls{milac} offers five distinct advantages for gigantic \gls{mimo} in terms of hardware and computational complexity \cite{ner25-2}. \textit{First}, it offers the same flexibility as digital beamforming, and hence maximum performance. \textit{Second}, it only requires as many \gls{rf} chains as the transmitted symbols, i.e., data streams. \textit{Third}, since the signals carried and sampled at the \gls{rf} chains are the actual symbols, low-resolution \glspl{adc} and \glspl{dac} are sufficient. \textit{Fourth}, it does not require any computation at each symbol time since the symbols are precoded and combined fully in the analog domain. \textit{Fifth}, it can perform \gls{zfbf} and \gls{mmse} combining with significantly reduced computational complexity, as shown in \cite{ner25-2}.
+By precoding and combining the signal fully in the analog domain, \gls{milac} offers five distinct advantages for gigantic \gls{mimo} in terms of hardware and computational complexity \cite{ner25-2}. \textit{First}, it offers the same flexibility as digital beamforming, and hence maximum performance. \textit{Second}, it only requires as many \gls{rf} chains as the transmitted symbols, i.e., data streams. \textit{Third}, it can operate with low-resolution \glspl{adc} and \glspl{dac}, since the signals carried and sampled at the \gls{rf} chains are the symbols up to a scaling factor, which lie in a constellation with limited cardinality.
+For example, in the case of \gls{qpsk}, the signals can be chosen from the constellation $\{+1+j,+1-j,-1-j,-1+j\}$, up to a scaling factor, which can be generated through \glspl{dac} having just 1-bit resolution for both in-phase and quadrature parts of the signal. \textit{Fourth}, it does not require any computation at each symbol time, as the symbols are precoded and combined fully in the analog domain.
+Consequently, the symbol vector does not need to be multiplied by a beamforming matrix, unlike in digital or hybrid beamforming. \textit{Fifth}, at each channel coherence time, it can reconfigure the beamforming matrix for \gls{zfbf} with significantly reduced computational complexity, as shown in \cite{ner25-2}.
 In detail, \gls{zfbf} and \gls{mmse} combining can be executed with a computational complexity growing quadratically with the number of antennas, rather than cubically as in digital \gls{mimo} \cite{ner25-2}.